 In this second installment of our Convergence Catalyzer series, I’ll be synthesizing key insights from my annual entrepreneurs’ mastermind event, Abundance 360, which takes place every January in Beverly Hills.
 The five-blog series looks at 3D Printing, Artificial Intelligence, Energy & Transportation, VR/AR, and Blockchain.

 As AI algorithms such as Siri and Amazon Alexa can process your voice and output helpful responses, other AIs like Face++ can recognize faces.
 And yet others create art from scribbles, or even diagnose medical conditions.

 Top 5 Predictions for AI Breakthroughs (2019-2024):

-My friend Neil Jacobstein is my ‘go-to expert’ in AI, with over 25 years of technical consulting experience in the field.
+My friend Neil Jacobstein is my ‘go-to expert’ in Artificial Intelligence technology, with over 25 years of technical consulting experience in the field.
 Currently the AI and Robotics chair at Singularity University, Jacobstein is also a Distinguished Visiting Scholar in Stanford’s MediaX Program, a Henry Crown Fellow, an Aspen Institute moderator, and serves on the National Academy of Sciences Earth and Life Studies Committee.